Saving for grandchildren

 Spoiling the grandkids is one of the great joys of being a grandparent as I see from personal experience with my parents and their grandkids.
 But they also really want to help out and often it’s by gifting money to the grandchildren for their future.
 Initially my parents gave something to each of them on their birth, but later they offered to help put some money aside to pay for a bit of their university fees.

-Here I discuss a few of the options available to give to grandchildren and some of the issues to think about, in particular touching on inheritance tax which, with the increase in house prices over the last decades, more and more people are paying.
+Here I discuss a few of the options available to save for grandchildren and some of the issues to think about, in particular touching on inheritance tax which, with the increase in house prices over the last decades, more and more people are paying.

 Different ways to save for grandchildren